-The COVID-19 pandemic and resulting global economic disruptions have impacted our operations and are expected to continue to impact our operations throughout 2021.
+The COVID-19 pandemic and resulting global economic disruptions have impacted our operations and are expected to continue to impact our operations through the remainder of 2021.
 For a detailed discussion of the pandemic and its expected effects, refer to the section above titled "The COVID-19 Pandemic" and "Results of Operations by Segment."